The best hotels in Holetown

 North of central Holetown, the Lone Star Restaurant at Mount Standfast is worth a taxi ride even if you're not staying there.
 South toward Paynes Bay, Limegrove Lifestyle Centre has Bam Bam's Beach Bar for casual plates and The Cliff Beach Club for something more upscale.
 Don't leave without trying a Banks beer and flying fish somewhere on 1st Street.

-Holetown's best neighborhoods
+Holetown's best hotel regions

 Holetown spans five distinct pockets along the west coast, each with a different feel and price tag.
 Prioritise Paynes Bay or Porters if you want proper beach access.
 Holetown Centre is convenient but you'll be walking 10 minutes to the sand.